H3rz3n/OpenWRT-WAN-Reload-IF-Offline/README.md

 # OpenWRT-WAN-Utility
-This a collection of the scripts I wrote and I use in my OpenWRT router for automate some functions and fix up some problems in my network.
+This the script I wrote and I use myself in my OpenWRT router for automate some functions and fix up some problems in my network.
 I'd like to share with you my work.